In short

 What followed.

-The 1896 Athens Olympics revived an ancient tradition that had been dormant for 1,500 years, creating a template for modern international athletic competition that still governs the Games today.
-Baron Pierre de Coubertin's vision transformed sport from a purely nationalist pursuit into a structured, recurring global event, establishing rituals—the torch relay, the opening ceremony, medal ceremonies—that persist across 130+ subsequent Games.
+The 1896 Athens Olympics revived an ancient tradition that had been reviving an ancient tradition that had been dormant for roughly fifteen centuries, creating a template for modern international athletic competition that still governs the Games today.
+Baron Pierre de Coubertin's vision transformed sport from a purely nationalist pursuit into a structured, recurring global event, establishing rituals-the opening ceremony and medal ceremonies-that persist across 130+ subsequent Games.

 Threads pulled by this event